Jman420/menrva/CONTRIBUTING.md

   - Download AOSP Source Code
   - Open file 'frameworks/base/media/jni/audioeffect/android_media_AudioEffect.cpp' for editing
   - Uncomment or add the line '#define LOG_NDEBUG 0'
-  - Build the 'libaudioeffect_jni' module (see 'Building Individual AOSP Modules from Source' below)
+  - Build the 'libaudioeffect_jni' module (see [Building Individual AOSP Modules from Source](#building-individual-aosp-modules-from-source) below)
-  - Replace the module on your device at '/system/lib/libaudioeffect_jni.so' (see 'Making changes to the Project Emulator System Folder' above)
+  - Replace the module on your device at '/system/lib/libaudioeffect_jni.so' (see [Making changes to the Project Emulator System Folder](#making-changes-to-the-project-emulator-system-folder) above)

 ### Building AOSP from Source
   - See https://source.android.com/setup for General Info about AOSP Source Code, Releases & Build Process
   - Follow instructions starting from https://source.android.com/setup/build/requirements

 ### Building Individual AOSP Modules from Source
-  - Setup your Dev Environment & Working Directory (see 'Building AOSP from Source' above)
+  - Setup your Dev Environment & Working Directory (see [Building AOSP from Source](#building-aosp-from-source) above)
   - Using Module Name
     * Identify the Module Name from the associated Android.mk or Android.bp file
     * Run the command : make [ModuleName]